The 14 Best Amazon PPC Software Options for Brands in 2026

 Website: https://perpetua.io

-3. Teikametrics (Flywheel 2.0)
+5. Teikametrics (Flywheel 2.0)

 Teikametrics' Flywheel 2.0 is an AI-powered platform designed for brands selling on Amazon and Walmart.
 It distinguishes itself by focusing on goal-based bidding aligned with core business objectives like profitability or growth.
 This approach shifts the conversation from chasing a low ACoS to driving strategic outcomes, making it a powerful piece of Amazon PPC software for performance-focused leaders.
 The AI automates keyword harvesting and bidding by learning from historical data to maximize returns against your stated goals.
+The platform’s key advantage is its accessible upgrade path.

 Key Details & Performance Impact